vtexdocs/help-center-content/docs/known-issues/en/orders-with-change-sellers-executed-is-not-respecting-the-cancellation-grace-period.md

 ---
-title: Orders with change sellers executed is not respecting the Cancellation grace period
+title: 'Orders with change sellers executed is not respecting the Cancellation grace period'
 id: 25diaeQxIpSJIfCQxFizIV
 status: PUBLISHED
 createdAt: 2022-09-13T03:17:08.065Z